Essential guide to becoming a part-time real estate agent

 You can choose when to work, making it easier to balance other jobs or personal commitments.

-Being a part-time realtor also allows you to pursue real estate without sacrificing your primary career or responsibilities.
+Being a part-time real estate agent also allows you to pursue real estate without sacrificing your primary career or responsibilities.
 For example, depending on your arrangement with your broker, sometimes you can create your own schedule.
-You can decide which days and times work for you, and which don’t.
+You can decide which days and times work for you and which don’t.

 Supplemental income

 As a part-time real estate agent, you can generate extra income without the demands of taking on another full-time job.
-Plus, there is potential for significant earnings from commissions on sales and rentals.
-And depending on where you work as a part-time realtor can provide steady, supplemental income throughout the year.
+Plus, there’s potential for significant earnings from commissions on sales and rentals.
+Depending on your market, the income may be steady throughout the year.

 Skill development

-Working part-time in real estate gives you the chance to improve your skills in sales, negotiation, marketing, and customer service while gradually gaining real estate experience.
+Working part-time in real estate enables you to improve your sales, negotiation, marketing, and customer service skills while gradually gaining real estate experience.

 Networking opportunities

 Like most jobs, you’ll get out of this one what you put into it.
 The more time you spend forging connections and making sales, the more money you’ll make.
-But balancing real estate with another job can limit your availability to clients.
-And it could potentially cause you to miss out on opportunities because of scheduling conflicts.
+Balancing real estate with another job can limit your availability to clients.
+It could potentially cause you to miss out on opportunities because of scheduling conflicts.

 Income variability